ZhiyuanLYU/ZhiyuanLYU.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Zhiyuan LYU is a postdoc researcher in the Department of Mathematics at the Chinese University of Hong Kong.
-My
+Hi, my name is Zhiyuan Lyu.
+I am now a postdoctoral researcher in the Department of Mathematics at the Chinese University of Hong Kong, advised by Prof. Gary Pui Tung CHOI.
+I obtained my  Ph.D. in Applied Mathematics from the Chinese University of Hong Kong in 2024, advised by Prof. Ronald Lok Ming Lui.
+Prior to this, I received my master’s and bachelor’s degrees in Computational Mathematics from Harbin Institute of Technology in 2021 and 2019, respectively.